-Golden Mushroom 62 is a screenprint by Andy Warhol included in his Campbell’s Soup II portfolio from 1969.
-The ten prints in the series incorporate a variety of fonts, and added illustrations.
+Campbell’s Soup Cans II: Golden Mushroom 62 is a print by Andy Warhol included in his Campbell’s Soup Cans II portfolio from 1969.
+The ten prints in the series incorporate a variety of fonts and added illustrations, making them a far cry from Warhol’s original 32 Campbell’s Soup Cans.
 These variations attempt to imbue a more distinguishable identity upon the materially reproducible can.
 Moreover, the superficial alterations of the cans lent a new appeal to Campbell’s branding techniques for Warhol.
 The iconic color scheme of the can remains, but the alterations give each print a unique sense that betrays the label’s practical origins.
-These features separate the portfolio from Campbell’s Soup I, in which Warhol created exact replicas of the soups.
+These features separate the portfolio from Campbell’s Soup Cans I, in which Warhol created exact replicas of the soups.
 The reproducibility of the soup label reached its conclusion with Warhol’s Campbell’s Soup II portfolio in 1969.
-Notably, the Campbell’s Soup II portfolio ranks amongst Warhol’s top 10 most valuable portfolios of all time.

 The metamorphosis of Warhol’s pop-art depiction of the Campbell’s cans occurred during an acceleration in studies of consumer behavior.
 In 1969, companies like Campbell’s began adding distinguishing qualities to their products in order to occupy new places in the consumer’s mind.
 Warhol’s silkscreen print-making efforts mirror the evolving conditions in commercial advertising during the 60’s.
 The repetition of a popular image combined with superficial alterations is a defining quality seen in prints made by Warhol.